phil-opp/blog_os/posts/DRAFT-paging.md

 By using recursive mapping, each page table is accessible through an unique virtual address.
 The math checks out, too: If all page tables are used, there is 1 P4 table, 511 P3 tables (the last entry is used for the recursive mapping), `511*512` P2 tables, and `511*512*512` P1 tables.
 So there are `134217728` page tables altogether.
 Each page table occupies 4KiB, so we need `134217728 * 4KiB = 512GiB` to store them.
 That's exactly the amount of memory that can be accessed through one P4 entry since `4KiB per page * 512 P1 entries * 512 P2 entries * 512 P3 entries = 512GiB`.

 Of course recursive mapping has some disadvantages, too.
-It occupies a whole P4 and thus 512GiB of the virtual address space.
+It occupies a P4 entry and thus 512GiB of the virtual address space.
 But since we're in long mode and have a 48-bit address space, there are still 225.5TiB left.
 The bigger problem is that only the active table can be modified by default.
 To access another table, the recursive entry needs to be replaced temporary.
 We will tackle this problem in the next post when we switch to a new page table.

 ### Implementation
 To map the P4 table recursively, we just need to point the 511th entry to the table itself.
-Of course we could do it in Rust, but it would require some unsafe pointer fiddling.
+Of course we could do it in Rust, but it would require some fiddling with unsafe pointers.
 It's easier to just add some lines to our boot assembly:

 ```nasm
 mov eax, p4_table